Coinage Act 1971

 The Coinage Act 1971 (c.
 24) is an act of the Parliament of the United Kingdom which consolidated prior coinage-related enactments relating to the country's coinage.
-Among its provisions, which coins (but not notes) are legal tender was redefined and confirms that the Chancellor of the Exchequer is the Master of the Mint.
+Among its provisions, which Royal Mint coins (but not banknotes) are legal tender was redefined, and confirms that the Chancellor of the Exchequer is the Master of the Mint.
+It received royal assent on 12 May 1971.

 Provisions

 Repealed enactments

 Section 13 of the act repealed 8 enactments, listed in schedule 3 to the act.